RAHUL-KAD/Machine-Learning/ML End-to-End projects/1. Loan Prediction/README.md

 Now I need to select dependent variable so I choosed Loan_Status which have values in Y and N.

+Data set had a null values so I used SimpleImputer.

 After selecting dependent variable I split the data set into train and test dataset.

-Now I have a SimpleImputer and StandardScaler methods from sklearn library so I used pipeline.

-SimpleImputer() fills NULL values with Mean, or Medium and StandardScaler() converts all of our values into the same range of values.
-So it helps us do deal with all the outliers.

 ## 5. Model Development and Evaluation
-After using pipeline for SimpleImputer and StandardScalar, I needed to choose the perfect model which gives me best score.
+I needed to choose the perfect model which gives me best score.
 So to do that I used pipeline.

 After trying and testing 8 different algorithms, the best accuracy is achieved by Logistic Regression and SVC (0.8292), followed by ExtraTreesClassifier (0.7317) and RandomForestClassifier (0.6910), while Decision Tree performed the worst (0.6510).